mvolkmann/blog/src/ocaml.md

 Their names must begin with an uppercase letter and they use CamelCase by convention.

+Every `.ml` source file defines a module.
+For example, the file `demo.ml` defines the module `Demo`.

 A package is a collection of related modules.

 Modules provides a way to identify multiple values